precice/tutorials/flow-around-controlled-moving-cylinder/README.md

 paraFoam
 ```

+The displacements of the cylinder are very small, however, and, thus, not directly visible.
+With a `WarpByVector` filter based on the `cellDisplacement` data, try scaling them up by a factor of 100.

 ## Acknowledgements

 Many thanks to [Mosayeb Shams](https://github.com/mosayebshams) from Herriot Watt University, UK, who helped to set up this simulation case.